 The simple answer is to help your child be more successful in his or her academic career.

 Many parents are hesitant to consider an IEP because of a perceived stigma attached to the program.
 Schools make an effort to discretely implement each portion of the plan to reduce or eliminate any potentially disruptive effects.
 Because an IEP is individualized to each student, you can be involved in the discussion as to how the plan is implemented.
 Children who are struggling in school may be less apt to pursue advanced degrees or be at higher risk for anxiety or depression.
-While applying for an IEP may be a big decision, the benefits can be tremendous and an IEP should certainly worth considering.
+While applying for an IEP may be a big decision, the benefits can be tremendous and an IEP should certainly be worth considering.

 3. Who qualifies for an Individualized Education Program?